bimdata/documentation-old/doc_sphinx/tutorials/2_app_choice.rst

 Therefore, your users are able to share their data between multiple app.

-It could be the case if they are sharing data between your app and BIMData Platform by example)
+It could be the case if they are sharing data between your app and BIMData Platform by example.

 ➤ `Create a backend app`_